 Guaranteed life insurance

-If you don’t qualify for another type of life insurance, but still want to leave something behind for your beneficiaries, guaranteed life might be a good permanent life insurance solution.
-In addition, there are no medical exams or health questions required when purchasing Guaranteed Life Insurance.
+If you don’t qualify for another type of life insurance but want to leave something behind for your beneficiaries, guaranteed life might be an excellent permanent life insurance solution.
+In addition, no medical exams or health questions are required when purchasing Guaranteed Life Insurance.

 The payout is usually limited to around $25,000.
-This permanent life insurance policy is ideal for seniors who want to make sure their funeral expenses and outstanding debts are paid.
+This permanent life insurance policy is ideal for seniors who want to ensure their funeral expenses and outstanding debts are paid.

 Need Help Getting Life Insurance Coverage?